 - How do the screening test results relate to the results on the ITNA-computer test?

 The second part of the study investigates the effects of background variables (age, gender, SES, home language, school language, pre-university education and the average grade in high school) on the language screening test score.
 Next, the correlation with academic achievement will be examined, operationalized on the one hand as the average exam result in January and June and cumulative study-efficiency (CSE) in January and June on the other.
 Effects of other predictive variables will be examined as well.
 We will investigate the effect of different background variables on achievement.

 The research questions of the main study are:

-- To what extent do (interactions between) background variables determine the screening result and what is the role of SES?
+- To what extent do (interactions between) background variables determine the screening test result and what is the role of SES?

-- Can the correlation between language screening and academic achievement that De Wachter et al. (2013) found, be confirmed?
+- Can the correlation between language screening test and academic achievement that De Wachter et al. (2013) found, be confirmed?

-- What are the differences in screening score between different faculties, i.e. to what extent does the screening measure a ‘general’ academic language proficiency?
+- What are the differences in screening test score between different faculties, i.e. to what extent does the screening measure a ‘general’ academic language proficiency?

 - Related to the predictive value: can the instrument be considered valid and will it still be valid if its use was to be more high stakes?